MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Modify a CMG

 After creating a CMG, you can modify some of its settings.
-Select the CMG in the Configuration Manager console and click **Properties**.
-The following settings are configurable:
+Select the CMG in the Configuration Manager console and select **Properties**.
+Configure settings on the following tabs:

-- **General**
+#### General

 - **Azure management certificate**: change the Azure management certificate for the CMG.
 This option is useful when updating the certificate before it expires.

-- **Settings**
+#### Settings

 - **Certificate file**: change the server authentication certificate for the CMG.
 This option is useful when updating the certificate before it expires.

 - **VM Instance**: change the number of virtual machines that the service uses in Azure.
 This setting allows you to dynamically scale the service up or down based on utilization or cost considerations.

 - **Certificates**: add or remove trusted root or intermediate CA certificates.
 This option is useful when adding new CAs, or retiring expired certificates.

-    - **Verify Client Certificate Revocation**: if you did not originally enable this setting when creating the CMG, you can enable it afterwards once you publish the CRL.
+- **Verify Client Certificate Revocation**: if you didn't originally enable this setting when creating the CMG, you can enable it afterwards once you publish the CRL.

+- **Allow CMG to function as a cloud distribution point and serve content from Azure storage**: Starting in version 1806, this new option is enabled by default.
+Now a CMG can also serve content to clients.
+This functionality reduces the required certificates and cost of Azure VMs.<!--1358651-->

+#### Alerts
-- **Alerts**: you can reconfigure the alerts at anytime after you create the CMG.
+Reconfigure the alerts at anytime after you create the CMG.

+### Redeploy the service

 More significant changes, such as the following configurations, require redeploying the service:
 - Classic deployment method to Azure Resource Manager